Skip to content

 3. What would achieving this outcome enable?
 The desired state is not the end — it is the platform for the next phase.
 Understanding what it enables maintains momentum through difficulty.

-4. What trade-offs are you willing to make?
+4. Which trade-offs are acceptable?
 Every goal implies resource allocation.
 Clarity about trade-offs prevents the scattered effort that comes from pursuing too many goals simultaneously.

-You already know that not all action is equal.
-You have felt the difference between a day of deep, focused work and a day of scattered busyness.
+Not all action is equal.
+There is a felt difference between a day of deep, focused work and a day of scattered busyness.
 The bridge between Current and Desired is action — but the right kind.

-Cal Newport's research on deep work — cognitively demanding work performed in a state of distraction-free concentration — confirms what your best sessions already demonstrate:
+Cal Newport's research on deep work — cognitively demanding work performed in a state of distraction-free concentration — confirms what good sessions already demonstrate:

 High-Quality Work Produced = (Time Spent) x (Intensity of Focus)